Most credit scores operate within the range of 301 to 850. Within that range, there are different categories, from bad to excellent.

 What’s Your Score?

 Don’t assume your score is good (or isn’t) just because you have always paid your bills on time (or haven’t.)
 The only way to know whether you have a good credit score is to check.
-You can get your credit score free once a month at Credit.com.
-This is a truly free credit score – no payment information is requested.
-In addition to the number, you’ll see a breakdown of the factors that affect your score and get recommendations for making your credit as strong as possible.
+Get your credit monitoring today.

 How Are Credit Scores Generated?